vishnu123sai/Twitter_Streaming_to_Elasticsearch_using_Kafka/README.md

   5. Run twitter_streaming.py to stream tweets from twitter and publish to kafka topic
   6. Run twitter_consuming_elastic_search.py to consume and ingect the tweets to Elastic search Go through elastic search python package doumentation to learn more

+ ##Note : Make sure to replace the credentials in configurations.ini, :) my credentials won't work for you, I already regenerated my tokens LOL :)